Proof of Concept (PoC) or Prototype. What will work for a startup?

 However, bear in mind that if your MVP is launched with any critical errors, this could mean time and money wasted trying to fix them, as well as negative publicity.

-In summary: prep those proof of concepts and prototypes
+In summary: prepare those proof of concepts and prototypes

 Abraham Lincoln famously said that if he had six hours to chop down a tree, he’d spend four of those hours sharpening his ax.
 How does this quote apply to the startup world?
 It means that by doing your preparation beforehand, you’re more likely to see better results.